U.S. Army Corps of Engineers, Europe District: The Cold War Ends – Europe Division Becomes Europe District

-The late 1980’s and early 1990’s saw a great deal of change in Europe.
+The late 1980s and early 1990s saw a great deal of change in Europe.
 By the end of 1991, the Warsaw Pact no longer existed, Germany was reunified and the Cold War had ended.
 This had a significant impact on U.S. military posture in Europe and subsequently reduced the U.S. Army Corps of Engineers military design and construction mission.

 With Europe Division’s mission reduced, Europe District was activated on March 1, 1991 replacing Europe Division and continues to operate today.
 At the time, its workforce had been reduced to 462 personnel, reaching less than 300 by the end of the year.

-Over the years, Europe District’s mission adapted to the changing European environment, with a focus on operations and maintenance work at existing building and installations growing into the 1990’s.
+Over the years, Europe District’s mission adapted to the changing European environment, with a focus on operations and maintenance work at existing building and installations growing into the 1990s.

 Europe District has continued to support various missions and initiatives over the years in line with U.S. national security interests and has since grown again over time.